mamiriqbal1/rag_book_qa_prompt/README.md

     jupyter notebook rag_book_qa_prompt.ipynb
     ```

 ## Using your own PDF file

 You can use your own PDF file with this notebook.

 1. Add the PDF file to books subfolder.
-2. Customize the relevant code to adequately extract needed text from the PDF.
+2. Customize the relevant code in the python file extract_text_and_save_index.py to adequately extract needed text from the PDF.
-3. Un-comment and execute the code that creates index and saves it on the disk.
+3. Run the modified python file to extract the text and create and save index.
-4. Rest of the steps stay the same.
+4. Use the provided jupyter notebook to perform QA on your new source file.